netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>privileged</b></td>
         <td>boolean</td>
         <td>
-          Privileged mode for the eBPF Agent container.
+          privileged mode for the eBPF Agent container.
 If false, the operator will add the following capabilities to the container, to enable its correct operation: BPF, PERFMON, NET_ADMIN, SYS_RESOURCE.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#flowcollectorspecagentebpfresources">resources</a></b></td>
         <td>object</td>
         <td>
-          Compute Resources required by this container.
+          resources are the compute resources required by this container.
 Cannot be updated.
 More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>sampling</b></td>
         <td>integer</td>
         <td>
-          Sampling is the sampling rate on the reporter.
+          sampling rate of the flow reporter.
 100 means one flow on 100 is sent.
 0 or 1 means all flows are sampled.<br/>
           <br/>
             <i>Format</i>: int32<br/>
             <i>Default</i>: 50<br/>